TheIconfactory/Tapestry/Documentation/GettingStarted.md

 ## The Power of Items

-You’re done making the connector, but this tutorial has taken the simplest path through the API.
-In this section, we look at different ways to present the information your connector collects.
+You’re done making a connector, but this tutorial has taken the simplest path through the API.
+In this section, we’ll look at different ways to present the information your connector collects.

 ### Stylish Items